 Advanced Seminar Types

-Our Advanced Writing Seminars (English 110-199) are taught by successful professional writers who are also excellent teachers.
+Our Creative Writing Seminars (English 110-199) are taught by successful professional writers who are also excellent teachers.
 They challenge students to take their writing beyond competency to a new level, whether they be writing poetry or fiction, drama, screenwriting, or non-fiction prose.

 Our Advanced Literature Seminars (English 218-295) are small (usually around 12-15 students, capping at 25), taught by our standing faculty, and cover their topics in far more depth than core surveys.